 Lenn: Yes, I am a professional SAG actor.
 I’ve done roles in various films and TV.
 Some of the films/shows have been distributed in Italy, (Italian is my second language), and others have not yet seen U.S. distribution.
 In the future I would love to do a film based on Village Idiom, which would include animation.
 At present I am in a controversial new film called “Callback” which is in its screening stage.
 I am also being considered for some national TV commercials right now, obviously not as John Lennon.
 In my career, I’ve played both comedy and dramatic roles.
 Some of which include a hotshot salesman, a mobster, a cab driver, a bar tender, and recently a frustrated actor, that one was a stretch.
 Ha!
 You can learn more about my acting career in my bio on my website www.villageidiom.com

 EC: How have you been promoting your CD and book?
 TV appearances?
 Any kind of tour?

 Lenn: Right now we have the Village Idiom book and CD available on my website, and we are working with Ingram Book Company for nation-wide distribution.
 We are sending the book and CD out to reviewers as we speak.
 I am expecting a book tour and signing events to happen this year.

 EC: Finally, when can we expect a follow up CD or book?!

 Lenn: Are you kidding?
 Getting my mind to be quiet is a real challenge.
 I already have several new pieces in the works, which come to me whether I like it or not.
 Again I’m always gathering ideas for new material for second book and CD

 Right now my main focus is to launch Village Idiom in the United States and the UK.
-I’ve merely tapped my creativity, and Village Idiom is only the first of many works to come.
+I hope I’ve merely tapped my creativity, and that Village Idiom is only the first of many works to come.